How to Choose the Best Realtor to Sell Your Home

 And it’s a subtle reminder that they need to prioritize getting your home sold quickly and for the best price.

-It shows a sense of trustworthiness and gives a seller confidence that they’re working with the right agent.
+It shows a sense of trustworthiness, which gives a seller confidence that they’re working with the right agent.

 Your decision will impact how fast you sell and how much money you walk away with.

-If you followed everything we discussed, you’ll be selling your house with an agent who possesses the qualities you need:
+If you followed the steps we discussed, you’ll be selling your house with an agent who possesses the qualities you need:

 • Experience selling in your area and price range